augo-augo/DTC-agent/README.md

 ## Abstract

 This repository contains the official implementation of the **DTC (Dual-Timescale Competence)** agent, a model-based reinforcement learning agent designed for open-ended learning without external rewards.
-The agent's behavior is driven by a novel intrinsic reward mechanism, **Dual-Timescale Competence**, which models "boredom" as the convergence of fast and slow exponential moving averages (EMAs) of epistemic novelty.
-This competence-driven signal is used by a **Cognitive Wave Controller** to dynamically modulate policy entropy, creating an adaptive exploration-exploitation cycle.
+Version 3.0 introduces a *spectral intrinsic motivation stack* that combines **Learning Progress** with a **Clean Curiosity** signal derived from probabilistic dynamics, and adds **episodic dream seeding** to rehearse long-term skills.
+These components feed a **Cognitive Wave Controller** that modulates policy entropy to maintain perpetual discovery.

 When evaluated in the open-ended Crafter environment, the DTC agent demonstrates the emergence of a multi-stage developmental curriculum, progressing from simple survival skills to a "boredom trough," followed by the compositional discovery of more complex behaviors like agriculture and tool use.
-The architecture includes "hardened" intrinsic rewards that verifiably solve common pathologies, including the "dark room" problem and catastrophic forgetting, the latter of which is replaced by a "graceful skill deprecation" behavior.
+The architecture now explicitly distinguishes epistemic from aleatoric uncertainty, preventing "white-noise addiction," and uses episodic teleportation to fight catastrophic forgetting without external rewards.

 ---